erizov/Professor/semester_1/lecture_06_advanced_trees/avl_tree/README.md

 2. Identify the base case(s) in Avl Tree
 3. Explain why Avl Tree has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Avl Tree from scratch using only the function signature
 5. Modify Avl Tree to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Avl Tree for a specific use case (e.g., nearly sorted data)
+7. Optimize Avl Tree for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Avl Tree
 9. Compare Avl Tree performance with alternative algorithms on large datasets